Autónoma Academy

 DURATION: 50 hours / 6 ECTS

-OPENING HOURS: Fridays from 9:00 am to 1:00 pm (daytime) or from 6:30 pm to 10:30 pm (after work)
+SCHEDULE: Fridays from 9:00 AM to 1:00 PM (daytime) or from 6:30 PM to 10:30 PM (after-work hours)

 CURRICULUM PLAN

-• Characterization of the Middle East and Maghreb region: political regimes; economic situation; security agenda and factors of instability; multilateralism and regionalism; identity and ideological factors
+• Characterization of the Middle East and Maghreb region: political regimes; economic situation; security agenda and factors of instability; multilateralism and regionalism; identity and ideological factors.

-• Actors, interests and policies (traditional and emerging): vectors and factors of competition and cooperation, bilateral and multilateral; axes, partnerships and strategic alignments in foreign policy and regional hegemony
+• Actors, interests, and policies (traditional and emerging): vectors and factors of competition and cooperation, bilateral and multilateral; axes, partnerships, and strategic alignments in foreign policy and regional hegemony.

 Testimonials

-ECTS:
+ECTS: 6